CFSAN-Biostatistics/snp-pipeline/docs/usage.rst

   samples in a single unified SNP list file identifing the positions and sample names where SNPs were called.

-* reads.snp.pileup : for each sample, the pileup file at the positions where SNPs were called in any of the samples.
+* consensus.fasta : for each sample, the consensus base call at the positions where SNPs were previously detected in any of the samples.

 * snpma.fasta : the SNP matrix containing the consensus base for each of the samples at the positions where SNPs were called in any of the samples.